-"Oh ...
-I see."
+"Oh, I... see."
 Truthfully, this came as no shock to Sammy.
 Gio's mother was a very suspicious character.
-Only rarely would he encounter the high-profiled business woman because of her preference for isolation.
-He could only wonder . . . what could 'Mrs. Ketchum' was really up to all day every day in that basement?
+Only rarely would he encounter the high-profile businesswoman because of her preference for isolation.
+He could only wonder what 'Mrs. Ketchum' was really up to all day every day in that basement?

 Hours later, Rita Ketchum herself sat relaxed in her cozy chair.
-The laboratory/Office in the basement was dark, windowless, and cold.
+The office in the basement was dark, windowless, and cold.
 Corporate files and boxes, power generators, and tons of research papers scattered the room.
-Moving to Viridian City two years ago had been a major stress on her career.
+Having to work from home put a major stress on her.
 Keeping in contact with her lackeys, such as her top agent Zerelda Miyamoto, became an even more laborious chore.
-After all, If the law were to discover her 'Alter Ego', than her sprouting organization would immediately fall apart.
+After all, if the law were to discover her extracurricular activities then her organization would immediately fall apart.

-Suddenly, the phone began to ring.
-The housemaid upstairs, Paris, answered. . . then without a word, transferred the call to Rita's chamber below.
-She immediately reacted to the caller.
+Suddenly the phone began to ring.
+The housemaid upstairs, Paris, answered.
+She transferred the call to Rita's desk, and Rita immediately swiped the phone off the receiver.
 "Hello?"

 Outrage filled Rita at the sound of her son's voice.
 "What is it?
-I'm busy, you know, trying to work so I can afford to put food on the table!" . . .
-"Unlike your father."
+I'm busy, you know, trying to work so I can afford to put food on the table!"

 "I know!
 I know!
 I just felt kind of bad about leaving without telling you first."